Visit Venice – it’s carnival time

 Visit Venice – the Correr museum

-The carnival itself is like a giant fancy dress competiton with a modern twist on what was a semi religious festival connected to lent.
-The event was revived in 1979 by the Mayor of Venice.
-He wanted to resucitate the fortunes of the ailing tourist trade, and it was a very successful move.
+The carnival was originally semi religious festival connected to lent but is now more like a giant fancy dress competiton.
+The Mayor of Venice revived the event in 1979 because wanted to boost the ailing tourist trade.
+It was a very successful move.
 The costumed characters get to go to to masked balls and grand dinners in the evenings.
 There is lavish entertainment at these private parties which held in beautiful palaces around the city.
 I kept waiting for something else to happen.
-Maybe an ‘It’s a Knockout’ style competition with giant wigged characters racing around the quadrant?
+It felt like perhaps an ‘It’s a Knockout’ style competition with giant wigged characters racing around the quadrant was coming.
 It was all quite sedate actually, Venice definitely does things in its own eccentric way.
 Maybe I should start a blog called Eccentric Italy!